netgen-layouts/layouts-docs/reference/twig_usage/ngbm.rst

 This global variable has a couple of purposes, three main ones being:

 * to provide currently resolved layout to frontend layout templates
-* to provide currently resolver layout template to your full views
+* to provide currently resolved layout template to your full views
 * to provide a way to load Netgen Layouts configuration in Twig templates without having to write custom code

-The following is list of variables available:
+The following is a list of variables available:

 ``ngbm.layout``